 - Cool the egg bites for 5 minutes before removing from the tray, this will keep them from falling apart when removing them.

-- These are perfect to prep in advance for breakfast this week or have in the freezer for the next couple of weeks/months.
+- These are perfect to prep in advance for breakfast this week or to have in the freezer for the next couple of weeks/months.

 - You need one dozen eggs to make a double batch, save one batch for this week and one batch for the freezer!

-FAQ and Troubleshooting
+FAQ and troubleshooting

 Egg bites or egg muffins are a frittata made in a muffin pan as individual servings!
 Egg bites are a popular food served at Starbucks!
 They are great for an on-the-go breakfast or a high-protein snack.